nyyshaaa/phyllonix/README.md

 with xclusive locks only 1 checkout request succeeds other informs about not available qty for the product .
 <img width="1440" height="307" alt="image" src="https://github.com/user-attachments/assets/d035bd90-0b29-490a-8400-1bb2a8d5be75" />

+Also locks are fine here at this level for inventory but for later work to release inv it may cause locks to be held for somewhat longer transactions .
+--> So we do a mini time hack(schema and data mig. if they already exist) -- create inv reserve row(with reserved qty as 0 and include the stock qty ) along with product creation so that we do a condition based update instead of insert as we cannot really make insertion inv reserve idempotent .